drregg6/odin_todos/README.md

-$project
+Odin TODOs
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+Create TODO lists which are organized into folders.
+Users can add, delete, and edit TODOs.
+Users can move TODOs into different folders.
+Users can add, delete, and edit folders.

 Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()
+    $git pull
+    $Todo.newTodo()

 Features
 --------

-- Be awesome
+- List TODOs
-- Make things faster
+- Organize through project folders
+- Add, delete, and edit TODOs

 Installation
 ------------

-Install $project by running:
+Install Odin TODOs by running:

+    $git pull
-    install project
+    $npm install

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
+- Issue Tracker: github.com/drregg6/odin_todos/issues
-- Source Code: github.com/$project/$project
+- Source Code: github.com/drregg6/odin_todos

 Support
 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: drregg6@gmail.com

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the MIT license.